alchemy-fr/GeonamesServer/v2/docs/source/index.rst

 Geonames Server
 +++++++++++++++

-Once the prerequisites installed, you can simply run **npm install** while in the same directory as the **package.json** file to install the server.
+Once the prerequisites installed, you can simply run **npm install** within the root directory to install the server.

 Configuration
 -------------